-LGBT Veteran Care | Veterans Affairs
+LGBT Veteran care | Veterans Affairs

 - Gender-affirming prosthetics

-- HIV and STI testing, counseling, and care, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV
+- Testing, counseling, and care for HIV and sexually transmitted infections, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV

 - Other prevention, screening, wellness, and testing services